Mangbetu Pottery: Purpose

-The Mangbetu people constructed three types of pots: the Large Pot (also known as nembwo), the Small Pot, and sculpted/decorated pots.
-The nembwo is used to serve general purposes, such as getting water from the lake and carrying vegetables.
-The smaller pots were used for more specific tasks such as cooking, cleaning, and pouring.
-A few were used as toilets.
-The decorative pots were made more as a hobby, and nowadays used as collector's items and can fetch a high price in art auctions.
+The Mangbetu people produced three types of pots: the Large Pot (also known as nembwo), the Small Pot, and sculpted or decorated pots.
+The nembwo was used to serve general purposes, such as collecting water from the lake and carrying vegetables.
+The smaller pots were used for domestic tasks such as cooking, cleaning, and pouring.
+Some smaller vessels were also used for personal hygiene purposes.